SiWhite/google-maps-api/README.md

-# Google Maps api
+# Vinyl Directory

-Experimenting...
+Create a Google map plotting locations of record stores across NZ.
+Pulls data from a .json file and uses Google Maps API.